Property Division

 Whenever couples divorce or legally separate, they must deal with property division.
-Property division is governed at the state level and each state has its own particular laws.
-California’s statutes divide community property (marital property) equally when couples cannot reach a settlement and the court is left to decide.
-At Michel & Rhyne, our attorneys in Orange County help clients address all aspects of California property division, assisting them to settle outside of court whenever possible and representing them through trial when necessary.
+Property division is governed at the state level, and each state has its own particular laws.
+California’s statutes divide community property (marital property) equally when couples cannot reach a settlement, and the court is left to decide.
+At Michel & Rhyne, our attorneys assist clients in addressing all aspects of California property division, helping them settle matters outside of court whenever possible and representing them through trial when necessary.

 • Gross income